gaoshanquan/CodeAndData/README.md

 # CodeAndData
 ## Crawler
 ### Crawler/APK
-A crawler to get apk files from APK Download
+A crawler to get apk files from APK Download.
 ### Crawler/review
-  A crawler to get reviews from google play
+  A crawler to get reviews from google play.
 <br>
 ## AnalyzeAPK
 Analyze apk files to get mappings between features and used APIs.